 Palmer Williams is an attorney who specializes in international law and government affairs.
 She earned her Juris Doctor from Vanderbilt Law School and her B.A. in Political Science and Community Development from Vanderbilt University.
 Upon graduating from Vanderbilt, Palmer spent a year in South Africa serving orphans.
 While living in South Africa, Palmer met her future brother, Aphiwe, who her parents adopted when she returned to the states.
 Palmer also previously worked at Show Hope as the Advancement Coordinator.
 She and her husband, Joseph, have two sons, Jack and Henry, and live in Nashville, TN.

 Don is the president and CEO of Nashville Machine Company and Cumberland Valley Enterprise.
-He received his BS in Mechanical Engineering and MBA from Vanderbilt University.
-Don received his BSME from Vanderbilt University and his MBA from Vanderbilt s Owens school of management executive program.
-He has been with Nashville machine for 35 years.
-He and his wife Edee have three children; Don Jr, Miller and Mollykate.
-Mollykate was adopted by Don and Edee from China, where she was a Show Hope care center child living at Maria’s Big House of Hope.
+Don received his BS in Mechanical Engineering and MBA from Vanderbilt University.
+Don received his BSME from Vanderbilt University and his MBA from Vanderbilt’s Owens School of Management Executive Program.
+He has been with Nashville Machine for 35 years.
+He and his wife Edee have three children, Don Jr., Miller and Mollykate.
+Mollykate was adopted by Don and Edee from China, where she was cared for at Maria’s Big House of Hope.